farling42/fvtt-pdf-pager/README.md

 It also generates reads the Outline from the PDF file to use as the Table of Contents in the page navigation panel.

+## IMPORTANT

+**Foundry 14.361 imposed a restriction that prevents the module from using its own version of the PDFJS library, this means that annotations are NOT available on Foundry 14.361 or later.
+Also Print and Save options are not available.**

 ## Automatically load PDF

 The module option "Immediately Display PDF" will remove the "Load PDF" button from the PDF pages of journal and will instead immediately load the PDF into the window.